The Best Cheap First Cars for New Drivers in 2025

 Toyota Yaris (2011-2019)

-There were a range of different engines to choose from, but the most insurance friendly for the younger driver are models equipped with the 1.0-litre VVT-I engines.
-They're solid and dependable and will be cheap to run with excellent economy figures, but the 1.3-litre or 1.5-litre models are very affordable, too.
-There’s plenty of choice when it comes to trim levels, there are three-door and five-door body styles to choose from, and it’s more practical than the smaller Toyota Aygo.
+There are a range of different engines to choose from with the Yaris, but the most insurance-friendly for the younger driver are models equipped with the 1.0-litre VVT-I engines.
+There are 1.3-litre or 1.5-litre models, too, and these are also impressively affordable.
+There’s plenty of choice when it comes to trim levels and there are three-door and five-door body styles to choose from, and it’s more practical than the smaller Toyota Aygo.

 Toyota Yaris Review